stanford-rc/www.sherlock.stanford.edu/src/docs/overview/concepts.md

 ## Credits

-We would like to thank the following projects and companies, that generously sponsored us by providing services and resources that help us manage Sherlock every day:
+We would like to thank the following companies, that generously sponsored us by providing services and resources that help us manage Sherlock every day: